 For information on Financial Aid from the U.S. Department of Education.
 Student Aid.

 The U.S. Department of Education has placed its Free Application for Federal Student Aid (FAFSA) on the web.
 Students can now download the application and/or apply online using their FSA ID.
 If you have not already created an FSA ID, you may apply here.
-The Federal FAFSA Student Guide is also available online.
+A guide to filling out the FAFSA is also available online.